-Can you imagine blend food in your plate?
+Can you imagine blend food on your plate?
 No, right?
 India is well known for its cuisine.
 Do you know what makes these cuisines mouth-watering and tempting?
 Well, the answer is “spices”.
 Let’s have a look at these Indian spices that make our day-to-day food super tasty and never boring.

-Starting with the ‘Queen of Spices’, cardamom are of two types: Green and Black, the green ones are mild and on the other hand, black ones are smoky and spicy.
-Both the black and green are used in Indian cooking but when using black cardamon you can only use their seeds.
+Starting with the ‘Queen of Spices’ cardamom are of two types: Green and Black, the green ones are mild and on the other hand, black ones are smoky and spicy.
+Both black and green are used in Indian cooking but when using black cardamon you can only use their seeds.
 This spice has a strong aroma and makes the cuisine taste better.
 It is also known as Elaichi, we have special cardamom tea as well.
 It is also used to garnish the deserts.

 It has a rich history, and initially, it was being traded at the port in Sri Lanka.
 Clove has importance in cooking as well as it has also reserved someplace in medicinal uses.
-Having clove in mouth, when one has a toothache is the best remedy and also when someone has a cough, keeping a clove in your mouth is a big help.
-It tastes somewhat spicy but when added to some curry or dal, it enhances the flavour and the aroma is unimaginable.
+Having a clove in the mouth, when one has a toothache is the best remedy and also when someone has a cough, keeping a clove in your mouth is a big help.
+It tastes somewhat spicy but when added to some curry or dal, it enhances the flavor and the aroma is unimaginable.